Entry requirements for Kenya

 Our entry requirements will vary depending on your level of study, the course you are interested in and your English language proficiency.

-If you have graduated from the national high school system, you will be required to successfully complete a one-year International Foundation Programme before entering our undergraduate courses.
+If you have graduated from the national high school system, you may be required to successfully complete an International Foundation Year before entering our undergraduate courses.

 You will be required to have good A-level scores or the equivalent of the International Baccalaureate Diploma to be considered for admission on to our undergraduate degree courses.